StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ## Use service tokens

-Once created, a service token can be used to authenticate to Rancher Observability from a headless service.
+Once created, a service token can be used to authenticate to SUSE Observability from a headless service.
 To do this you can either use the CLI or directly talk to the API.

-### Rancher Observability `sts` CLI
+### SUSE Observability `sts` CLI

 A service token can be used for authentication with the `sts` CLI.
 For details, see [the CLI documentation](/setup/cli/cli-sts.md#authentication).

-### Rancher Observability APIs
+### SUSE Observability APIs

-To use a service token to talk directly to the Rancher Observability Base API or the Rancher Observability Admin API, add it to the header of the request in one of the following ways:
+To use a service token to talk directly to the SUSE Observability Base API or the SUSE Observability Admin API, add it to the header of the request in one of the following ways:

 * In the `Authorization` header:
     ```bash